 If you make $30,000 a year and spend $29,000 of it you are dealing with a very fine margin.
 Something happens and you are screwed.
-I work with a lot of high net worth clients and one of the first things we do look for low hanging fruit.
-I should not tell you this because it will make you sad but its reality that many of these guys will have 300-600k in their 401k just making less than 5% or have a lot of equity in real estate making under 3% a year.
+I work with a lot of high net worth clients and one of the first things we do is look for low hanging fruit.
+I should not tell you this because it will make you sad but it’s the reality that many of these guys will have 300-600k in their 401k just making less than 5% or have a lot of equity in making under 3% a year.
 Read more about this here.

 One of those ways to get that momentum is to sell items that you no longer need or want.

 Watches and jewelry are obvious choices.
-When I got out of college and was a cheapo I went to my parents house and sold all my old Nintendo and Super Nintento games.
+When I got out of college and was a cheapo I went to my parent’s house and sold all my old Nintendo and Super Nintendo games.

-Keep in mind when you buy things especially tech which things have good salvage value.
-Which is why I try to buy the best which have a good resell value.
+Keep in mind when you buy things especially tech which things have a good salvage value.
+This is why I try to buy the best which have a good resell value.

 If you are using Craigslist or Facebook Marketplace be safe by meeting people in a public place but if you don’t like doing it and your net worth is under $100,000 you need to suck it up.

-Anytime you receive money unexpectedly like a gifts, tax refunds, work bonuses, or stock dividends, put it into your down payment savings account.
+Anytime you receive unexpectedly like gifts, tax refunds, work bonuses, or stock dividends, put it into your down payment savings account.

 *If you are looking forward to getting a tax refund you need to stop thinking like the average broke American.
-Increase you W9 witholdings so you owe the IRS money after you do your taxes so you don’t give your government a tax-free loan.
+Increase your W9 withholding so you owe the IRS after you do your taxes so you don’t give your government a tax-free loan.
 I have typically claimed 19 exemptions.
-Also consider to extend your taxes each year…. you are not filing late…. you are just decreating the IRS window to audit you by 6 months.
+Also, consider extending your taxes each year.
+You are not filing late!
+You are just decreasing the IRS window to audit you by 6 months.